NREL/EnergyPlus/design/FY2024/chiller_heater_part_load_fix.md

 Step 8: Call adjustChillerHeaterFlowTemp to adjust flow rate and temperature if necessary.

 At this point, a new QCondenser has been calculated so the iteration cycle is done.
 No additional code is needed after the iteration cycle as it should just be able to pick up where it left off as it currently does.

+## Modified Approach ##

+During the technicalities call, it was suggested that rather than iterating, we should just approximate the PLR from the condenser load and then multiply evaporator load and compressor power by this PLR.
+The false load was also factored in this way though in this case it was probably zero at full load anyway.
+Other problems in the algorithm were also fixed along the way.
+No guarantees that this model is now 100% bug free but it should be improved.

 ## Testing/Validation/Data Sources ##